flux-capacitor-io/flux-capacitor-io.github.io/README.md

 Of course, we also made it easy for you to load a test version of Flux Capacitor via docker.
 That way you can test your entire microservice setup in one go.
 You can find this fully functional test server on [Docker Hub](https://hub.docker.com/repository/docker/fluxcapacitorio/flux-capacitor-test).

+# Performance metrics

+## Benchmark tests

+* For average 100 byte compressable messages, 5 million messages per second

+## Case Portbase

+In the domain with the highest throughput, at peak usage we process in 1 hour:
+* 1,5k/sec, of which most are metrics

+70 consumers are running, with 1 or 2 trackers.
+50 of these are external companies tracking the event log.

+Infrastructure components are:
+* Flux setup:
+    * 1x Flux Capacitor service node
+        * 2 GHz cpu, 50% used at peak usage
+        * 16 GB memory
+        * at redeployment, 2nd node is started and 1st node fails-over to 2nd.
+    * 1x Database node
+        * 4 cores, 2,5 GHz
+        * 16 GB memory
+* Portbase setup
+    * 2x Portbase core nodes
+        * 2 GHz cpu
+        * 16 GB memory
+    * 2x Portbase web nodes
+        * 2 GHz cpu
+        * 16 GB memory
+    * 1x Portbase audittrail node
+        * 1 GHz cpu
+        * 2 GB memory